Designed with Vision

 Action is taken against counterfeiting of model and shape.
 This also applies to the individual parts of these models.

-For questions about the patent you can send an email.
+For questions about the patent, please send us an email.